jybaek/llm-with-slack/README.md

 Before running the application, make sure that Docker and Redis are installed and running on your system.

+important: Set and use all the environment variables in app/config/constants.py.

 ## Local Execution Guide
 1. First, to run this application in your local environment, please execute the following command to install the required libraries.
 ```bash